Spatial modeling of shot conversion in soccer to single out goalscoring ability

-From the results, we can see that the effect of logarithm of distance is significantly negative for non-headers, which matches with the established theory that the closer you shoot from, the greater chances of the shot being converted to goal.
+From the results, we can see that the effect of logarithm of distance is significantly negative for both headers and other shots.
+This matches with the established theory that the closer you shoot from, the greater chances of the shot being converted to goal.
 However, the conclusion about the `angle' of shots is interesting.
-While in the simple logistic regression model used by current researchers in this field, it was found that a smaller angle (higher value of the cosine of the angles) significantly increases the goal-scoring chance of any shot.
-But, in our model, we have found that the angle of the shot is not a significant variable in our model.
+In the simple logistic regression model used by current researchers in this field, it was found that a smaller angle (higher value of the cosine of the angles) significantly increases the goal-scoring chance of any shot.
+But, in our model, we have found that the angle of the shot is not a significant covariate for headers.
 This happens probably because the effect of the angle is already being explained by the spatial process.
 On the contrary, even with the spatial dependence in the model, the angle has significant positive effect on the conversion rate for other shots.

 So far as the other variables are concerned, only keeper's reach and stoppage time are significant for headers.
 The chance of converting from a header increases when the keeper's reach is less.
 Also, headers taken during the stoppage time has a significantly higher chance of being converted.
 On the other hand, we also find that the two variance components are very different.
 While the spatially correlated process shows a variance of 0.999, the player effect explains more variability (estimated value of $\sigma_p^2$ is 1.656) in the data.